-1. Establish an ‘end-to-end’ approach to managing debt owed to government
+1. Establishing an ‘end-to-end’ approach to managing debt owed to government

-2. Develop a robust understanding of government debt
+2. Developing a robust understanding of government debt

-3. Drive greater use of data and analytics, to maximise the effectiveness of debt management
+3. Driving greater use of data and analytics, to maximise the effectiveness of debt management

-4. Use examples of best practice to develop standards and guidance to drive excellence across government.
+4. Using examples of best practice to develop standards and guidance to drive excellence across government.